Surviving Mars

-Surviving Mars is a city building survival video game initially developed by the Bulgarian studio Haemimont Games, and later by Abstraction Games, and published by Paradox Interactive.
+Surviving Mars is a city building survival video game developed by Haemimont Games and published by Paradox Interactive.
 It was released on Microsoft Windows, macOS, Linux, PlayStation 4 and Xbox One on March 15, 2018.
 The player serves as an overseer who must build a colony on Mars and ensure the survival of the colonists.

 Two spiritual successors, Surviving the Aftermath and Surviving the Abyss, were released in 2019 and 2022.
-A spin-off, Surviving Mars: Pioneer, and a remaster, Surviving Mars: Relaunched, was also announced in 2025.
+A spin-off, Surviving Mars: Pioneer, and a remaster, Surviving Mars: Relaunched, was released in November 10, 2025.